KlaudjaKaraj/QuoteGenerator-API/README.md

 # QuoteGenerator
-### ThisnPython code utilizes the Tkinter library to create a simple GUI application that displays random quotes from the Quotable API.
+### This Python code utilizes the Tkinter library to create a simple GUI application that displays random quotes from the Quotable API.

 ![Preview](sc.png)